 Newsletter Science article

 Samples from the 2017 expeditions have been added to those from the 2016 Norway expedition, giving us more than forty samples from around the North Sea area.
-The next step will be to bring all this information together to create an overview of plastic densities throughout the North Sea.
-We will keep you posted as our analyses continue.
+The next step was to bring all this information together to create an overview of plastic densities throughout the North Sea.
+Check out this map our researcher Roos Swart created.

 Dr. Nanne van Hoytema, PhD coral reef ecology, has been our research coordinator from day one.
 Recommend by Dos Winkel from Sea First Foundation, he’s our walking encyclopedia when it comes to plastic and the marine environment.